mbarkhau/sbk/READMEv2.md

 [href_wiki_fec]: https://en.wikipedia.org/wiki/Forward_error_correction

-### Mnemonics Designed for Memory
+### Mnemonic for Memory

-> Caveat: All of this is based on conjecture and personal experience, I have no research to back up if this approach is actually better than memorizing 8 random words from a wordlist of 256.
+> Caveat: All of this is based on conjecture.
+It may be that memorizing fewer words from larger wordlists is easier, however larger wordlists come at the price of edit/levenshtein distance, word length, phonetic distinctiveness and ease of use for non-native speakers of English.

+From personal experience I know that it is possible to remember phone numbers, mathematical constants, poems and even my old ICQ number even after multiple decades.
+In light of this, a brainkey can be a reasonable choice to generate a wallet, as long as

+ 1. you regularly recall the brainkey, so that your brain becomes habituated to it and
+ 2. the brainkey is not a single point of failure.

-SBK uses the same mnemonic phrases both for SBK-Pieces as well as for the `salt` and `brainkey`.
+SBK uses the same mnemonic phrases both for SBK-Shares as well as for the `salt` and `brainkey`.
 The format is designed with the following in mind:

- - Human memory is better at remembering people, places and stories than random data
+ - Human memory is not good at remembering random abstract words, it is better at remembering concrete objects, people and places
- - Human memory fills in gaps (often incorrectly) so ambiguous words must be avoided
+ - Human memory fills in gaps (often incorrectly) so ambiguous words must be avoided.

-I know from personal experience that I can remember phone numbers, mathematical constants, poems and even my old ICQ number after multiple decades.
-In light of this, a brainkey can be a reasonable choice to generate a wallet, as long the brain becomes accustomed to the regular recall of the information.

-How much dilligence you exercise to remember your `brainkey` is up to you, but as an aid to your memory, instead of using large list of common words from the dictionary, SBK uses words from the folliwing categories and in the following order: Adjective, Person, City, Place.
+There are two wordlists, which are used in alternation.

+ 1. The first wordlist is composed of nouns which are physical entities, such as animals, famous people, and movable objects or materials.
+Consider that the very first word humans ever spoke may have been have been the equivalent of "mother" or "snake", rather than words for abstract concepts such as "agency" or "ambition".
+ 2. The second wordlist is composed of locations and organizations.
+Generally speaking, a place where an entity might come from, where it might be located or to which it might belong.

+> Some words on the wordlist may be provocotive/obscene, such as "viagra" and "saddam", but they are used precisely for that reason: provocative words are more memorable than boring words, as I'm sure many parents with potty-mouthed children will attest.

 This allows you to use the [Method of Loci][href_wiki_method_of_loki] or for you to construct a story as a memory aid around your brainkey.
 Here is an example of a phrase:

-    The SCARY MAYOR at the PRAGUE BRIDGE.
+    pineapple kinshasa, shampoo liverpool.

 This structure aims to take advantage of ability of humans to remember what has been very important to us throughout history: stories about people and places.
 As an example, you might have a `brainkey` with `--level=4`, which encodes 64 bits of entropy in 4 phrases.